jamesWalker55/qmul-final-project-report/src/01-introduction.typ

 The most common way of storing data on a computer is by using a directory tree structure.
 Organising files in a directory tree is analogous to sorting paper documents in real life - users can organise files by placing them into folders and further subfolders.
 While this is an intuitive way of organising files due to its similarities to organisation in real life, it is not an efficient way of organising and recalling files.

-Storage of files using a directory tree is trivial, since users can store files anywhere they wish.
-The main challenge arises when the user has a large amount of files, it can become difficult to organise and retrieve them.
-Users have to spend time to search through folders and subfolders, looking for the file they want.
-This makes file management a time-consuming task.

 == Problem Statement

 Current file management systems are not efficient when it comes to managing a large number of files.
 Trying to search for a particular file can be a very time-consuming process.
 The main reason for this is that these systems are based on a hierarchical structure which makes it difficult to search for files based on their content @DeVocht2012.
 This problem is compounded when the users have to deal with a large number of files which can be difficult to organise consistently and structurally.